What Happens When You Ignore God’s Voice?

 Revelation 12:11 states, “And they have conquered him (the accuser-Satan) by the blood of the Lamb and by the word of their testimony,...”

-Most importantly I want to say that I never would have gotten to this point of healing and confidence in my relationship with God if I had not spent time searching His Word and seeking His will for my life.
+Yes, Jesus' act on the cross, for me and for you, is the answer to the mistakes and regrets that we have fallen into and experienced.
+And just as importantly, I want to share that I never would have reached this point of healing and confidence in my relationship with God if I had not spent time searching His Word and seeking His will for my life.

-It was through the quiet study, prayer, and stillness, that He made me aware of the steps I needed to take to go through and move forward from the guilt and shame that I felt when I did not “just get up”.
+Through quiet study, prayer, and stillness, He made me aware of the steps I needed to take—steps that led me back to that traumatic memory, through healing, and finally forward from the guilt and shame that I carried when I did not “just get up.”

 A simple prayer of “God, I ask your forgiveness for ________, and I am unsure how to go about healing from it.
 Would you please show me?”